inferno-framework/carin-for-blue-button-test-kit/lib/carin_for_blue_button_test_kit/docs/carin_for_blue_button_v2.0.0_client_suite_description.md

    `Authorization` header of HTTP requests made against Inferno.
 Inferno uses the value to identify incoming requests that belong to the testing session.

+The CARIN for Blue Button Patient that the client needs to request data for can be requested and searched for with the following information:
+ - resource id: 888
+ - name: Johnny
+ - member identifier: 1234-234-1243-12345678901
+ - date of birth: 1986-01-01
+ - gender: male

 Once the testing starts, Inferno will wait for CARIN for Blue Button resource and search requests from the client, return the requested CARIN resources to the client, and verify the interaction.

 ### Sample Execution - Postman

-To try out these tests without a CARIN for Blue Button client implementation, you may run them using [this Postman collection](https://github.com/inferno-framework/carin-for-blue-button-test-kit/config/presets/C4BB%20Client%20Search%20Tests.postman_collection.json).
+To try out these tests without a CARIN for Blue Button client implementation, you may run them using [this Postman collection](https://github.com/inferno-framework/carin-for-blue-button-test-kit/blob/config/presets/C4BB%20Client%20Search%20Tests.postman_collection.json).
 This Postman collection includes all of the required CARIN for Blue Button profile resource requests and required search requests needed to pass all of the tests.

 To run the client tests against the Postman collection: